 Here is some information about how to write an email that will help with our latest discussion in the Conversational Italian!
 Facebook group.

-We are talking this week about how to conclude an email or letter.
+We are talking this week about how to conclude an email or a letter.
 Read below and join the conversation on our Facebook group.
 I’d love to hear from you!

 Italian Salutations for Emails, Texts, and Letters

 After we’ve written our email, text, or formal letter, how should we sign off?
 As you can imagine, this is very different depending on how close the two correspondents are.
 For two friends, the typical spoken salutations, “Ciao” and “Ci vediamo,” are commonly used for emails and texts, as are the many idiomatic expressions such as “A presto” or “A dopo.”

 For those who are close friends or family, one may send kisses as “baci” and sometimes hugs, “abbracci,” as we do in English.
 You can imagine that there are many variations on this theme, such as “un bacione” for “a big kiss.”
 “Un bacio” or “tanti baci” are other variations and mean “a kiss” and “many kisses.”
 There is one big difference between salutations in English and Italian, though: Italians normally do not sign off with the word “love,” as in “Love, Kathy.”